 A Hirajōshi scale

 The A Hirajōshi scale is a 5-note hirajōshi scale built on the root A. Its notes are A, B, C, E and F. Japanese pentatonic scale with a contemplative, koto-like atmosphere.
-This page covers the formula, fingerings, diatonic chords and common progressions that make A Hirajōshi a powerful tool for improvising and composing.
+This page covers the formula, fingerings, diatonic chords and common progressions that make A Hirajōshi a great tool for improvising and composing.

 A Hirajōshi on the piano